SebastBorbon/MalbecEcommerce/README.md

 all through a CRUD Redux application.

-if u want to see the app you can go to, of course you need a admin user to change everything but if you want to watch you can log in with this user
+if u want to see the app you can go to the admin link, of course you need a admin user to change everything but if you want to watch you can log in with this user

 - username: test